 \subsection{Periodic rescaling of the iteration matrix in the robust SVD}

 \looseness=-1 The state-of-the-art construction of the diagonalizing Jacobi rotation for a pivot Grammian matrix, prescaled by the inverse of the product of the Frobenius pivot column norms, from~\cite[Eq.~(2.13) and Algorithm~2.5]{Drmac-97} and LAPACK, overcomes all range limitations except a possible overflow/underflow of a quotient of those norms.
-However, it requires a procedure for computing the column norms without undue overflow, like the ones from the reference BLAS routines (\texttt{S}/\texttt{D})\texttt{NRM2}~\cite[Algorithm~2]{Anderson-17} and (\texttt{SC}/\texttt{DZ})\texttt{NRM2}, which are not straightforwardly vectorizable.
-Therefore, there are several options for the Frobenius norm computation in the robust Jacobi SVD, as shown in \cref{s:SM6} in the supplementary material.
-Three of them, with their advantages and drawbacks, are: \begin{compactenum}[1.] \item rely on the reference or the vendor-optimized BLAS routines, while ensuring that the column norms cannot overflow by an adequate rescaling of the iteration matrix, and bearing in mind that those routines are at best \emph{conditionally} reproducible on any fixed platform (depending on the selected instruction subset, e.g.), or; \item compute the norms as the square roots of dot-products in a higher-precision data\-type with a wide-enough exponent range, e.g., in the hardware-supported Intel's extended 80-bit (platform-dependent) datatype or in the standard~\cite{IEEE-754-2019} quadruple precision (128-bit) datatype for double precision inputs, with the latter choice being portably vectorizable with the SLEEF's quad-precision math library, or; \item extend a typical vectorized dot-product procedure such that it computes the norms with the intermediate and the output data represented as having the same precision (i.e., the significands' width) as the input elements, but almost unbounded exponents, as proposed in~\cite[Appendix~A]{Novakovic-15} for the Jacobi-type SVD on GPUs (however, platform-independent in principle, and reproducible up to a choice of $\mathtt{s}$). \end{compactenum}
+It requires a procedure for computing the column norms without undue overflow, like the ones from the reference BLAS routines (\texttt{S}/\texttt{D})\texttt{NRM2}~\cite[Algorithm~2]{Anderson-17} and (\texttt{SC}/\texttt{DZ})\texttt{NRM2}.

+There are several options for the Frobenius norm computation in the robust Jacobi SVD, as shown in \cref{s:SM6}.
+Three of them are: \begin{compactenum}[1.] \item rely on the BLAS routines, while ensuring that the column norms cannot overflow by an adequate rescaling of the iteration matrix (those routines are \emph{conditionally} reproducible on any fixed platform, depending on the instruction subset, e.g.), or; \item compute the norms as the square roots of dot-products in a data\-type with a wider exponent range, e.g., in the Intel's extended 80-bit datatype or in the standard~\cite{IEEE-754-2019} quadruple 128-bit datatype for double precision inputs, with the latter choice being portably vectorizable with the SLEEF's quad-precision math library, or; \item extend a typical vectorized dot-product procedure such that it computes the norms with the intermediate and the output data represented as having the same precision (i.e., the significands' width) as the input elements, but almost unbounded exponents, as proposed in~\cite[Appendix~A]{Novakovic-15} for the Jacobi-type SVD on GPUs. \end{compactenum}

 In \cref{s:SM6} the third option above is described in the context of SIMD processing and all options are evaluated, with the conclusion that on Intel's platforms the first one, but with the MKL's routines instead of the reference ones, is the most performant and quite accurate.
 Also, for all options the following representation of the computed norms is proposed.
 Let $\|\mathbf{x}\|_F=(e,f)$, where $e$ and $f$ are quantities of the input's datatype $D$, such that $(e,f)$ represents the value $2^ef$.
 Let for a non-zero finite value hold $-\infty<e<\infty$ and $1\le f<2$, while $0=(-\infty,1)$.
 All such values from $D$ can thus be represented exactly, while the results (but only those computed with wider exponents) that would overflow if rounded to $D$ are preserved as finite.